 OUTSIDE DIRECTORS' STOCK OPTION PLAN--The Company has an outside directors' stock option plan which provides for the issuance of options to purchase up to 150,000 shares of Common Stock to outside directors.
 Under this plan, non-qualified options to purchase 5,000 shares of Common Stock are granted to each outside director on the day of the Annual Shareholders' meeting.
 These options generally vest over a one-year period and expire ten years after the date of grant.
-As of June 30, 1997 and September 30, 1997, options to purchase 30,000 shares of Common Stock at \$7.00 per share are outstanding under this plan, of which options to purchase 10,002 and 17,502 shares of Common Stock are exercisable at June 30, 1997 and September 30, 1997, respectively.
+As of June 30, 1997, options to purchase 30,000 shares of Common Stock at \$7.00 per share are outstanding under this plan, of which options to purchase 10,002 shares of Common Stock are exercisable.